denten-papers/blunt-instrumental/blunt.md

 interesting applications to mining the *Gutenberg Project* and the other way around.
 Biologists, linguists, economists, and sociologists increasingly integrate their methodologies, as evidenced by a vigorous cross-disciplinary publishing record.
-The computational turn sweeping all forms of knowledge is enabled by common toolsets, by collective methodological assumptions, and through shared standards of academic exposition (clarity, concision, and reproducibility).[^14] DH is primed to join that conversation, but only if its conceptual apparatus does not evolve in isolation.
-Working as a digital humanist or a new media scholar means taking on extra responsibilities: to do well by theory when doing theory, to be expert librarians when building archives, to build things that last when building things, and to do good science when doing science.
+The computational turn sweeping all forms of knowledge formation is enabled by common toolsets, by collective methodological assumptions, and through shared standards of academic exposition (clarity, concision, and reproducibility).[^14] DH is primed to join that conversation, but only if its conceptual apparatus does not evolve in isolation.
+Working as a digital humanist or a new media scholar means taking on extra responsibilities: to do well by history when writing history, to make things that last when making things, and to do good science when doing science.

 [^1]: See: Fish, Stanley. *Save the World on Your Own Time*.
 Oxford
     University Press, USA, 2008.